Reference

 8 Players

 The game starts to breathe.
-More suspects, longer discussions, more data for the Sheriff to work with.
+More suspects, longer discussions, more data for the Seer to work with.

 | Variant | Roles |